jackylam/kiru/README.md

 - utilizes MYSQL backend and REST API for realtime record updates
 - Supports TCP and UDP connections
 - Supports the following record types: A, NS, CNAME, SOA, PTR, MX, AAAA, SRV, and NAPTR

+Requirements
+- Python 2.7.x
+- Connector/Python 2.1.6 or higher
+- Flask 0.11.1 or higher